WowLabz/tasking_backend/README.md

 ### **Team's experience**

 Dot Marketplace is being built by the team at Wow Labz.
 Wow Labz is one of India's leading turnkey product development companies.
-Yoda Protocol has been conceptualized and is being produced by the team at Wow Labz.
+Socialli Protocol has been conceptualized and is being produced by the team at Wow Labz.
 The team has previously built a decentralized storage protocol called Lake Network - [https://lakenetwork.io/](https://lakenetwork.io/) in addition to multiple dApps on Ethereum, Stellar, EOS, and Hyperledger.

 A list of centralized apps published can be found [here](https://www.wowlabz.com/work/).